Azure/Azure-Sentinel/.script/utils/kqlFuncYaml2Arm/ReadMe.md

 ## How to run the script?

 1. Checkout the pull request's branch
-1. Make sure that there are no uncommitted changes in your local github environment.
+1. Make sure there are no uncommitted changes in your local github environment.
 3. Open Powershell 7 and go to your github repo base folder.
 4. Run command  `.\.script\utils\kqlFuncYaml2Arm\kqlFuncYaml2ArmOnForkedRepo.ps1`